Apple iPod Nano

 Apple iPod Nano review

-The Apple iPod Nano is no longer square.
-The latest version is a very thin, slightly stubby rectangle, which makes it better suited to video than its square predecessor.
-The Nano's 2.5in touchscreen is multitouch, and the iPod has obligatory Bluetooth, so you can use wireless headphones.
+The 2.5in touchscreen is multitouch, and the iPod has obligatory Bluetooth, so you can use wireless headphones.
+Another coup for the fitness inclined.
 The whole thing is just 5.4mm thick and it weighs just 31g, so you can fit it almost anywhere.
 There's no clip on the back, so it's not quite as well suited to sporty users as the previous version.
 However, most people will be pleased with the improved movie viewing experience provided by the display’s 240x432 widescreen aspect ratio.

 In addition to the usual options of sorting by playlist, artist, song, album or genre, you can also use Apple's Genius to put together a playlist of songs similar to the one you're currently listening to or create a playlist based on iTunes' analysis of your taste, but you have to enable the feature in the iTunes desktop client first. iTunes itself has undergone some changes lately, simplifying and streamlining its previously clunky interface, but in the process also removing a few familiar features, such as Cover Flow.